Guides

 }

-The validation logic involves several steps.
-First, you parse the number string with a region hint, like "US".
-Then, you can use different methods for checks.
-The `isPossibleNumber` method checks length and format, while `isValidNumber` enforces region-specific rules, like reserved prefixes.
-The library can also format the number into a standard format like E.164.
+The "PhoneNumberUtil" class is the main entry point.
+You parse a raw string with a region hint, like "US".
+The "isPossibleNumber" method checks length and format, while "isValidNumber" enforces region-specific rules.
+You can also format the number into the standard E.164 format.

 <!-- Maven -->